CarlosGomes00/blockchain-explorer/README.md

   - POST `/connect_node`: Connects the different nodes
   - GET `/replace_chain`: Updates outdated nodes

-It also has templates (relating to transactions and connections between nodes) in json format, available to be added to Postman
+- It also has templates (relating to transactions and connections between nodes) in json format, available to be added to Postman
+- A work-in-progress Solidity Smart Contract for an Initial Coin Offering (ICO).
+This contract aims to simulate a basic token sale mechanism on a blockchain-like environment.

 ## Why this project?